TRUE STORIES

 And when he came back, he had three tennis balls in his mouth.

-But something was still missing as I attempted to settle in to my new life here, and I thought a dog couldn't hurt.
+But something was still missing as I attempted to settle into my new life here, and I thought a dog couldn't hurt.
 Give me someone to talk to.
 And I had just seen Reggie's advertisement on the local news.
 The shelter said they had received numerous calls right after, but they said the people who had come down to see him just didn't look like "Lab people," whatever that meant.
 They must've thought I did.

 But at first, I thought the shelter had misjudged me in giving me Reggie and his things, which consisted of a dog pad, bag of toys almost all of which were brand new tennis balls, his dishes, and a sealed letter from his previous owner.
 See, Reggie and I didn't really hit it off when we got home.
 We struggled for two weeks (which is how long the shelter told me to give him to adjust to his new home).
 Maybe it was the fact that I was trying to adjust, too.
 Maybe we were too much alike.
 For some reason, his stuff (except for the tennis balls --- he wouldn't go anywhere without two stuffed in his mouth) got tossed in with all of my other unpacked boxes.
 I guess I didn't really think he'd need all his old stuff, that I'd get him new things once he settled in.
 But it became pretty clear pretty soon that he wasn't going to.